Lossless optimal transient control for rigid bodies in 3D space: Introduction

 A notable limitation of this methodology is that the low-level controller design is focusing on achieving passivity of the closed-loop system, without optimizing task performance.
 This aspect produced the highly debated assertion that passivity is associated to a loss of performance in the control due to the choice of over-conservative gains \cite{dimeas2016online,Califano2022OnSystems}.

-Recently, researchers have begun to investigate how to integrate optimization techniques into passive controllers, aiming to preserve passivity (and as a consequence stability) of the closed-loop system while also \markup{maximizing} performance. \markup{ For example, \cite{raff2007nonlinear} was the first to combine a nonlinear model predictive control (MPC) scheme with the passivity concept, effectively merging the performance benefits of MPC with the stability guarantees of passive control.
+Recently, researchers have begun to investigate how to integrate optimization techniques into passive controllers, aiming to preserve passivity (and as a consequence stability) of the closed-loop system while also maximizing performance.
+For example, in \cite{raff2007nonlinear}, a nonlinear model predictive control (MPC) scheme has been combined for the first time with the passivity concept to merge performance characteristic of MPC with closed-loop stability guarantees.
+For example, \cite{raff2007nonlinear} was the first to combine a nonlinear model predictive control (MPC) scheme with the passivity concept, effectively merging the performance benefits of MPC with the stability guarantees of passive control.
 This method guarantees closed-loop stability by incorporating a passivity constraint directly into online optimization.
-Conversely, a quasi-Linear-Parameter-Varying MPC framework from \cite{cisneros2018dissipativity} removes the need of extra constraints or terminal costs in optimization by ensuring stability with dissipativity arguments, given certain nonlinearity conditions in constrained MPC are satisfied. } More recently, other works propose to carefully integrate the expressive power of neural networks into PBC schemes \cite{massaroli2022optimal,pmlr-v168-plaza22a} by systematically designing parametrised passive controllers through the solution of an optimization problem.
-Other works combine energy-based schemes and optimisation tools in a model-free fashion, where the PBC design involving energy tanks are merged in a reinforcement learning framework \cite{zanella2024learning,sacerdoti2024reinforcement}.
+Conversely, a quasi-Linear-Parameter-Varying MPC framework from \cite{cisneros2018dissipativity} removes the need of extra constraints or terminal costs in optimization by ensuring stability with dissipativity arguments, given certain nonlinearity conditions in constrained MPC are satisfied.
+More recently, other works propose to carefully integrate the expressive power of neural networks into PBC schemes \cite{zanella2024learning, massaroli2022optimal, pmlr-v168-plaza22a} by systematically designing parametrised passive controllers through the solution of an optimization problem.
+Other works combine energy-based schemes and optimisation tools in a model-free fashion, where the PBC design involving energy tanks are merged in a reinforcement learning framework \cite{zanella2024learningpassive,sacerdoti2024reinforcement}.